gcapes/app-support/uom-specific/matlab/private-toolboxes.md

 - Updates to the toolbox i.e. to enable compatibility with subsequent versions of MATLAB require a *maintenance* fee to be paid (this is small compared with the initial purchase cost).
 - For ease of support, IT services have made a policy decision that the maintenance fee has to be paid for a user to retain access to the toolbox.
 - You get a reminder each year to pay the maintenance cost, which is what most users do.
 However, there is no obligation to pay the maintenance if you no longer need the toolbox.

-## Campus-Wide licence
-UoM *currently* has a [total headcount] licence until the end October 2021, and the previous concurrent research licence has been 'stored'.
-As such it currently isn't possible to make any changes to that licence, including adding toolboxes.

-Users should therefore use the total headcount licence for the time being to install whatever toolboxes they need -- all toolboxes are available under this licence.

 [total headcount]: https://research-it.manchester.ac.uk/news/2020/09/22/matlab-licence-update-sept2020/